droid-php/droid-doc/doc/modules.md

 --------------------------------------------
 ```
 Success!
 Duplicity is installed and three jobs were placed into `/etc/cron.d`:
-one for the cleanup; one for the full backup; and one for the incremental.
+one for the cleanup, one for the full backup, and one for the incremental.

-This Module may now be reused in this or in other Projects and is easily
+This Module may now be used in this Project or reused in other Projects.
+It can be easily
-configured with different schedules, excluded files and so on.
+configured with different schedules, excluded files, and so on.

 [conf-module]: </configuration-reference/module.html> "Module Configuration"
 [conf-project]: </configuration-reference/project.html> "Project Configuration"